 When at the staging area, always have a barrel plug inserted before you add paint or air.
 And use safety.
 When walking from the staging area to the field, have both safety devices engaged?
 Even when you walk onto the field to the starting station, keep them in.
 When the ref asks if you are ready to start, then disengage those devices.
 Only shoot your marker at your intended target.

 If and when you get shot out, walk as fast as you can to the off-field staging area or the common staging area.
 As soon as you cross the tape, engage the safety, and insert the barrel plug.

 At the end of the day, take out all of your paintballs from the hopper and the hopper itself.
 Go to the field’s target range and shoot several shots to make sure there are no paintballs left in the barrel/chamber.
 Then proceed with degassing your marker.

 Remember, be responsible.
-Be careful and mindful of the surroundings.
-Obey the direction of the field staff and rules of the field.
+Be careful and mindful of your surroundings.
+Obey the direction of the field staff and the rules of the field.
 Arriving home unhurt is a great day of paintball.

 This should be headed at all times.
 The industry standard velocity maximum for paintball markers in organized fields and tournaments is 300fps.
 With this standard, the manufacturers have designed the safety equipment that we use to withstand punishment.
 Not only that, but personal unprotected areas can receive a surprising amount of damage.

 It is controversial enough with shooting each other with “guns”.
-No need to add gasoline to the fire with an increase of reported injuries.
+No need to add gasoline to the fire with an increase in reported injuries.

 You may not think about mixing paintballs and safety.
 But there is a thin margin of safety that I should mention.
 Paintballs are made to certain standards that allow them to withstand the brunt of the pow from the discharge of air from the marker and not break.
 But upon impact, it will break and mark the target with the fill.